 Now you will be a pro at making homemade lasagna noodles.
-Our recipe is guaranteed to take your lasagna to the next level of cooking.
+Our recipe is guaranteed to take your traditional or vegetarian lasagna to the next level of cooking.
 With just three ingredients and plenty of rolling, your lasagna will be the ultimate in taste and authenticity!

 The best thing is, it's not so difficult once you've had a little practice with the pasta maker.
 Save our homemade noodles recipe for your next fresh pasta lasagna dinner!